james4k/frontend/content/articles/jump-into-go-source.md

     └── ...rest of standard library
 </pre>

-For the Go tools, such as godoc, vet, and cover, you will have to visit [go.tools](https://code.google.com/p/go.tools) on Google Code.
+For the Go tools, such as godoc, vet, and cover, you can simply find their sources in your `$GOPATH` after installing, or visit [go.tools](https://code.google.com/p/go.tools) on Google Code.
 If you want to keep up with development, the [golang-dev](http://groups.google.com/group/golang-dev) and